cal-itp/benefits/docs/reference/environment-variables.md

 The first steps of the Getting Started guide mention [creating an `.env` file][getting-started_create-env].

 The sections below outline in more detail the application environment variables that you may want to override, and their purpose.
-In Azure App Services, this is more generally called the ["configuration"][app-service-config].
+In Azure Container Apps, this is more generally called the ["configuration"][container-app-config].

 !!! warning "Multiline environment variables"